marianzange/iopanic/content/post/five_hops_to_hitler.md

 > ’No Wikipedia article is more than five degrees seperated from the article about Hitler.’
 > – Diana

-This hypotheses was mentioned by my fellow student Diana during lunch at the TUM cafeteria.
+This hypothesis was mentioned by my fellow student Diana during lunch at the TUM cafeteria.
 Remembering the ’Six Degrees of Seperation’ [1] and the ’Bacon Number’ [2], it sparked my interest in finding evidence for or against her statement.

 To simplify computation, for this study I’ve reduced the dataset to article names and ingoing and outgoing internal links.
 Based on this extremely flat, but broad information structure we can already start answering some interesting questions when it comes to relatedness and importance of articles from the corpus.